Domestic Violence Defense Lawyers in Hanover NJ

-Handling Restraining Orders and DV Charges with offices in Morristown, New Jersey
+Attorneys Handling Restraining Orders and DV Charges in Morris County

+Have you been charged with an act of domestic abuse in Hanover?
 Need an attorney for a restraining order hearing in Morris County?
-Our experienced lawyers are here to help.
-Here is a case we recently handled in Morristown with great success.
+If you are the plaintiff or the defendant in a domestic violence case in New Jersey, our experienced lawyers are here to help.
+Here is a case we recently handled in Morris County with great success.

 The Morris County Domestic Violence Lawyers at the Tormey Law Firm LLC recently represented a client in a domestic violence dispute in Hanover Township, who was charged with terroristic threats in violation of N.J.S.A.
 2C:12-3A, a third degree crime, and criminal restraint in violation of N.J.S.A.
 2C:13-3, a disorderly persons charge.
 The client and his girlfriend had an argument in their vehicle where he allegedly threatened to “cut her fingers off” and then stood in front of her vehicle in an attempt to prevent her from leaving.
 Our client has no prior criminal history and is a young professional.
 Serious criminal charges like this could significantly impact his future employment opportunities.
 The third degree charge is a felony in New Jersey, punishable by 3-5 years in state prison, along with fines, possible probation, and a permanent felony conviction on his record.
 The disorderly persons offense is a misdemeanor charge punishable by up to six (6) months in the Morris County jail, a $1,000 fine, possible probation, and a permanent misdemeanor charge on his record.